-91:123 Occupational Math II (2 s.h.)
-Prerequisite: Completion of 91:122, Occupational Math I, with a C or better.
+Prerequisite: MAT-770, Applied Math, with a grade of C or higher.
 This course covers essential topics in geometry and trigonometry.
 This course is offered during the second eight weeks of the fall semester and the second eight weeks of the spring semester.
-(30-0)
+(30-0) Equivalent to MATH-711, 91-123.